Terrails/yacu/README.md

-# yacu — Yet Another Container Update
+# yacu — Yet Another Container Updater

 ### **WARNING**: Still in really early development with not enough testing done.
 Recommended only for non-critical systems.